Looking up at them, Looking down from them, seeing them from a distance, in

 to each other just added to its shock supremacy.
 And what an image that was.

 The Towers always played a part of a reassuring beacon for street navigation, and when one needed them, they always deserved more than a glance.
 No matter where in New York City, the towers were that ever present companion.
 Even when approaching Manhattan one felt only finally at home when faced with the scrapers, and the skyline master was usually the WTC.
-Such an exquisite expression and daring design, it was an astounding genius to compliment the tip of the island with this double dollop of steel structured suaveness, how did they guess that it would work so superbly?
-It might have been a gamble at the time, and even the greatest of architects dont get it right, but designs were approved for the miniature city that would specialise in world trade.
+Such an exquisite expression and daring design, it was an astounding genius to compliment the tip of the island with this double helping of steel structured suaveness, how did they guess that it would work so superbly?
+It might have been a gamble at the time, and even the greatest of architects dont always get it right, but the designs were approved for the miniature city that would specialise in world trade.

 Back in 1966, work began on this monumental monument with the giant excavation for the foundations.
 Slowly, the breathtaking buildings rose in tandem to make their mark on the downtown scene.
 Opening in 1974, the towers survived early critics to become that much loved symbol of architectural magnificence.
 Ultimately, the World Trade Center's Twin Towers of New York City would be recognised as the greatest success in world skyscraper concepts.
 It was the perfect piece to the puzzle.
 From the Ferry it looked so right.
 And the towers grew on everyone.
 A wonderful creation, to be loved and enjoyed by so many.
 An exciting experience that never faded, never failed.
 A sight to bring joy, a feeling of home.
 At one with the bay and older buildings, envied by other cities and their less successful schemes.
 It was the happiest thing to behold.

-Approaching the WTC, closer and closer, and yet even closer, until their true breadth unfolded, and you realised that this toy configuation that once beckoned you from the horizon has become an all encompassing block of metallic lines and curvations.
+Approaching the WTC, closer and closer, and yet even closer, until their true breadth unfolded, and you realised that this impressive configuation that once beckoned you from the horizon has become an all encompassing block of metallic lines and curvations.
 Closer, until you're hit by the scale and brilliance of what your eyes are dealing with, an epic effigy of not one, but two mammoth towers of steel and glass in powered perspective.
 Finding yourself in an oasis of business and commerce and energy unrivaled.
 The city of World Trade.

 Closer and that lovable chicane-track wall design hits you, as the might of the towers enveloped all, nothing left to do but to stand between them, look up, and twirl around.
 Quite a shock for the senses.
 The visually most stunning sensation mankind had ever made, and even as you stood between them, it still seemed unbelievable.
 In recovery, one could take in the delights of the sculptures and designs that shone around the entrance, maybe sit around the golden globe for a spell, and then, when ready, take those steps into the stunning twin tiered atrium and relax in the glittering tranquility of the lobby, a glade of glowing marble and giant wall tapestries.
 This began the path to peace.
 Soon, there you would be in a ear-wobbling elevator ride to the stratosfear.
 And moments later, stare upon the most mind mashing all encompasing largest man man work of art: Manhattan and its buildings, punctuated by the Empire State.
 Absolutely astounding and gorgeous.
 Unforgettable.
 A mass of lines, angles, colors, movement, even sound.
 Fantastic and awesome, and a contradictory perspective to the one from the Empire State.
 But stepping back from the slitted windows was to be aware of ones environment, that each of the WTC's floors were a whole acre in size.
 No trouble taking in the panorama here.
 Plenty of room for everyone, and even a few shops up there to break up what could be often a several hour undertaking.